BlockDevsUnited/DEX-Course/README.md

 In the discord channel you will find help and support for passing the requirements each week!

-If you want to join, just sign up here.
+If you want to join, we will post sign up link here during the first week of the course.

 ## Course Information